School Council, Eco Club and Pupil Parliament

 Each Councillor meets with their class to discuss ideas about changes and improvements to the school.
 The issues are then raised in the meetings and Councillors discuss how to move forward with these ideas.
 They carry out surveys and votes within their classes so that each class's opinion is represented.
 These opinions are then fed back to the council and the opinion of the majority is taken forward.

-Eco Club
+Eco Squad

 Our Eco Club are passionate about the environment and environmental issues.